CamDavidsonPilon/lifelines/README.md

 lifelines
 =======

-[What is survival analysis and why should I learn it](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb)?
-Historically, survival analysis has been developed and applied heavily by the actuarial and medical community.
-Generally, its purpose is to answer *why do events occur now versus later* under uncertainity (where *events* might refer to deaths, disease remission, etc.).
+[What is survival analysis and why should I learn it?](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb) Survival analysis was originally developed and applied heavily by the actuarial and medical community.
+Its purpose was to answer *why do events occur now versus later* under uncertainity (where *events* might refer to deaths, disease remission, etc.).
 This is great for researchers who are interested in measuring lifetimes: they can answer questions like *what factors might influence deaths?*

-But outside of medicine and actuarial science, there are many interesting and exicting applications of this lesser-known technique.
+But outside of medicine and actuarial science, there are many other interesting and exicting applications of this lesser-known technique.
 SaaS providers are interested in measuring customer lifetimes; sociologists are interested in measure political parties lifetimes, or relationships, or marriages; Telcoms are interested in understand customer behaviours, etc.

+*lifelines* is a pure Python implementation of the best parts of survival analysis, with simple classes and helper functions.

 ####Dependencies: